microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

 In order to replace the cached data with data from your SQL Server, follow the steps below.

 First, try refreshing the data using the <code>Refresh</code> button on the toolbar.
-Use your Windows credentials if prompted.
+Use your Windows credentials and allow an insecure connection if prompted.

 If this does not work, you may need to modify the connection information by using the steps below.